 The CAA has a long-established policy of considering performance-related payments for Executive Board members, based on clear individual and team objectives.
 These are agreed by the Committee at the beginning of each financial year and evaluated at the end of the performance year.
-Under their employment contracts, the performance-related payment is normally up to 25% of basic annual salary for the Chief Executive Board members.
+Under their employment contracts, the performance-related payment is normally up to 25% of basic annual salary for the Chief Executive and up to 20% of basic annual salary for other executive Board members.
 Performance-related payments are not pensionable.
-Due to a number of external factors, and despite very strong performance-related payments were made.
+Due to a number of external factors, and despite very strong performance by executive members, it had been some years since performance-related payments were made.
 In 2021/22, the Committee signalled a formal return to the contractual position on performance-related payments for the 2022/23 performance year.
 The amounts paid are reflected in the emoluments table for 2022/23.